kanmatthew/Matt-test-docs/docs/index-test.md

 # Forget Password?

-If you forget your login password, when you start up the web player application for Spotify, click **RESET PASSWORD** button.
+If you forget your login password, when you open up the Spotify Web Player application, click the **Reset Password** button at the bottom of the Log In window.

 ![ResetPassword](https://github.com/kanmatthew/Matt-test-docs/tree/gh-pages/assets/images/Reset_password.png?raw=true "Reset Password")